-The Peer Reviewed Medical Research Program (PRMRP) was established in 1999 to provide support for military health-related research of exceptional scientific merit.
-Appropriations for the PRMRP from FY99 through FY10 (excluding FY07, in which no appropriation was made) totaled \$494.5 million (M).
-The FY11 appropriation is \$50M.
+Applications for the Peer Reviewed Medical Research Program (PRMRP) are being solicited by the Assistant Secretary of Defense for Health Affairs, Defense Health Program.
+The PRMRP was established in fiscal year 1999 (FY99) to provide support for military health-related research of exceptional scientific merit.
+Appropriations for the PRMRP from FY99 through FY11 totaled \$544.5 million (M).
+The FY12 appropriation is \$50M.

-FY11 Objectives: The vision of the FY11 PRMRP is to improve the health and well-being of all military service members, veterans, and beneficiaries.
-Through four different award mechanisms, the PRMRP challenges the scientific and clinical communities to address one of the FY11 congressionally directed topic areas with original ideas that foster new directions in basic science and translational research; novel product development leading to improved therapeutic or diagnostic tools, or improvements in clinical policies/guidelines; or clinical trials that address an immediate clinical need.
-The FY11 PRMRP seeks applications in laboratory, clinical, behavioral, and epidemiologic research as well as public health and policy; environmental sciences; nursing; occupational health; alternative therapies; ethics; and economics.
+The vision of the FY12 PRMRP is to improve the health and well-being of all military service members, veterans, and beneficiaries.
+The PRMRP challenges the scientific and clinical communities to address one of the FY12 topic areas with original ideas that foster new directions along the entire spectrum of research and clinical care.
+The program seeks applications in laboratory, clinical, behavioral, epidemiologic, and other areas of research to advance knowledge in disease etiology, improve detection, diagnosis, treatment, and quality of life for those affected by a relevant disease or condition, and to develop and validate clinical care or public health guidelines.

-B. FY11 PRMRP Congressionally Directed Topic Areas
+B. FY12 PRMRP Congressionally Directed Topic Areas

-All applications for PRMRP funding must specifically address at least one of the topic areas as directed by Congress and must be directly relevant to the health care needs of the military service members, veterans, and/or beneficiaries.
-If the proposed research is not relevant to FY11 PRMRP topic areas, the Government reserves the right to administratively withdraw the application.
+All applications for PRMRP funding must specifically address at least one of the topic areas directed by Congress and must be directly relevant to the health care needs of the military service members, veterans, and/or beneficiaries.
+If the proposed research does not specifically address at least one of the FY12 PRMRP topic areas, the Government reserves the right to administratively withdraw the application.
 The Government also reserves the right to reassign the application's topic area if submitted under an inappropriate topic area.
-The FY11 PRMRP topic areas are listed below.
+The FY12 PRMRP topic areas are listed below: